AaronCIssello/Pomodoro-Timer/README.md

 ### Future features

-I'm working on adding the possibility for the user to choose between a set of different possible time, for example 30-5, 45-10 etc.
+<del>I'm working on adding the possibility for the user to choose between a set of different possible time, for example 30-5, 45-10 etc.</del>
 And also the possibility to use custom time.

 Lastly one feature i'm working on is the one that play some kind of alarm when the timer reaches the end.